-28. On information and belief, Amazon has offices in the State of Tennessee where it sells, develops, and/or markets its products including offices in Chattanooga, Charleston, Lebanon, and Nashville.29
+- 27. On information and belief, Oracle has entered into contracts with the State of Tennessee valued at several hundred thousand dollars. - 28.
+On information and belief, Oracle has offices in the State of Tennessee where it sells, develops, and/or markets its products including a field office in Nashville.